 All residents must be financially cleared at the beginning of each semester.
 Residents are not permitted to move into the residence halls until they have satisfied their student accounts with the Office of Enrollment Services.
 This could mean paying a bill, signing a student loan, providing scholarship information or making a payment arrangement.
-You may contact the Office of Enrollment Services prior to your move-in day to verify your status at (201) 692-2214.
+You may contact the Office of Enrollment Services prior to your move-in day to verify your status at (201) 692-2214 for Metro and (973) 443-8600.